PioneeringTechLab/laravel-sudo/README.md

 Default is `email`.

+### SUDO_AUTH_USERNAME_KEY

+The username key used in the call to `Auth::attempt()` when trying the provided user credentials.
+This is typically the first key in the array that gets passed to `Auth::attempt()`.

+This is modifiable in order to allow the package to conform to your custom auth driver.

+Default is `username`.

+### SUDO_AUTH_PASSWORD_KEY

+The password key used in the call to `Auth::attempt()` when trying the provided user credentials.
+This is typically the second key in the array that gets passed to `Auth::attempt()`.

+This is modifiable in order to allow the package to conform to your custom auth driver.

+Default is `password`.

 ### SUDO_PROMPT_ONLY_WHILE_MASQUERADING

 This value only matters when used in conjunction with the Composer package [csun-metalab/laravel-directory-authentication](https://github.com/csun-metalab/laravel-directory-authentication) to promote further integration between the two packages.